openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 shall be one of the Voting members, and will be selected by the CPC members through consensus or if necessary a vote as described in the section titled "Voting".
-Minutes or an appropriate recording shall be taken and made available to he community through accessible public postings.
+Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

 Section 5.
 Responsibilities and Expectations of the CPC